alessandrokonrad/BitView/README.md

 A Flutter project.
 I built a crypto portfolio with a very simple kept overview of your balances and the total value.
-You can add the balances of your exchanges via the API of Binance, Bittrex, Coinbase or Coinbase Pro.
+You can add the balances of your exchanges via the API of Binance, Bittrex, HitBTC, Coinbase or Coinbase Pro.

 ## Overview
 When you are just interested how I connect the exchanges, then go to 'lib/utility/fetch_exchange_data.dart'